 There are several ways to perform damp proofing on your home.
 The three most common types of damp-proofing methods are:

-Physical damp proofing (Physical DPCs): Physical barriers can prevent moisture from entering a building.
-Common techniques include installing damp-proof courses (DPCs), cavity wall insulation, damp-proof membranes, and tanking systems.
-These methods create a waterproof membrane on the interior or exterior of a structure.
+Physical damp proofing (Physical DPCs): These are physical barriers that stop moisture from entering a building.
+Common methods include damp-proof courses (DPCs), cavity wall insulation, damp-proof membranes, and tanking systems.
+They work by resting a waterproof membrane on the inside or outside of a structure.

 It’s worth noting that electro-osmotic damp proofing isn’t as common as the other two because it is more difficult and time-consuming to install than a simpler chemical injection.
 People usually only consider it when they have exhausted other options.